| |

 • Eggs – bring to room temperature.

-• Sour Cream – use plain yogurt as substitute
+• Sour Cream – use plain yogurt as a substitute

-• Olive Oil – use only the light or the fruity version or replace it with plain vegetable oil.
+• Olive Oil – use only the light or the fruity version, or replace it with plain or neutral-tasting oil.

 • Vanilla Extract